-Today's CX blog is a pink cocktail mixed with Barbie, differentiation theory, behavioral research and missing stilettos.
-All mixed together for you, dear reader, so you can ask yourself this question: Do you know how, in your company, you differentiate yourself from the others in the market?
+Today's CX blog is a pink cocktail mixed with Barbie, differentiation theory, behavioral research, and missing stilettos.
+All mixed for you, dear reader, so you can ask yourself this question: Do you know how, in your company, you differentiate yourself from the others in the market?
 That is, what customers think differentiates you from the others.
 Not what you think or want.
 And do you know that the answer is (probably) guided by some basic behavioral biases in us as humans?

 While you think about the answer, let me share a bit of my private life with you.
 As I write this, I am home alone.
 I'm looking in vain for my daughter's missing Barbie stilettos.
 Two-centimeter-long transparent plastic Cinderella-style stilettos.
 Lost in a sea of dolls' clothes.
 I am mildly annoyed with Mattel.
-Who ever thought of producing such a small toy and making it transparent so that no parent can ever find it?
+Whoever thought of producing such a small toy and making it transparent so that no parent can ever find it?

 As I look, I am listening to Danish Broadcasting Corporation's (DR) intellectual stronghold, “Deadline.”
 Last night DR dedicated the show to the latest blockbuster movie, Barbie.
-Three of Denmark’s strongest social debaters Clement Kjaersgaard, Bodil Skovgaard and Anne Sophia Hermansen discussed what the new Barbie film means for gender and equality.
+Three of Denmark’s strongest social debaters Clement Kjaersgaard, Bodil Skovgaard, and Anne Sophia Hermansen discussed what the new Barbie film means for gender and equality.
 A great debate.

 Full disclosure: I think Barbie dolls are rubbish.
-The tactility and collectible quality seem questionable.
+The tactility and collectible-quality seem questionable.
 I don’t understand today why Barbie is cool and didn't understand as a kid either, when my older sister tried to make me play with Barbie.
 She could forget about that.

-Despite all my complaining and lack of understanding of the Barbie universe, I am deeply impressed by Mattel’s ability to get their product on the global map with the film and the whole massive universe they have created around it.
+Despite all my complaints and lack of understanding of the Barbie universe, I am deeply impressed by Mattel’s ability to get their product on the global map with the film and the whole massive universe they have created around it.
 Mattel has reportedly invested more in marketing the film than in the film itself.
 In 2023, Barbie seems omnipresent.
 It boosts the debate on gender equality, gender, patriarchates versus matriarchates, and our growth as human beings and the search for identity.
 Up to the highest intellectual level on Deadline.

 Never have I paid more attention to Barbie.
 But I am not the customer.
 My daughter is.
 And she hasn't seen the film.
 Or Deadline on DR.